 Phlegmatics are good with people - a phlegmatic person will lend you a shoulder to cry on and listen to you.
 They are empathic and tolerant, but can be witty or joking as well, and will slide smoothly into any assembly - their element is water.
 They are, however, indecisive, and can compromise too much.
 Paula will be a calm presence of the group, likely a team medic, if such thing is necessary, and a good listener.
 If a villain is to change sides, she'll be the first to accept him, or even prompt him to switch sides.
 No matter what the scale for the other three, she is almost always the absolute Blue Oni (and probably The Heart) of the four.
 Long story short, she is the ensemble's natural peacekeeper and probably The Spock.
 Her style of leadership is likely Levelheaded.

 - Except for being a little on the clumsy or sesquipedalian side, Matt isn't likely to pose much of an issue to her.

-- If the issue is waiting time, Craig will be her irritant.
-Like him, her patience has its limits; in this case, because of his tendency to be too snarky.
+- If the issue is waiting time, Craig will get on her nerves.
+Even her patience has its limits, and she may snap at one too many zingers or barbs.
 She will be the Good Cop to his Bad Cop.